 It speaks to the nature of the change occurring between human and environmental fields.
 The life process in human beings is a symphony of rhythmical vibrations oscillating at various frequencies.

-It is the identification of the human field and the environmental field by wave patterns manifesting continuous change from longer waves of lower frequency to shorter waves of higher frequency.
+It identifies the human field and the environmental field by wave patterns manifesting continuous change from longer waves of a lower frequency to shorter waves of higher frequency.